-OVERVIEW: Royal Caribbean is the second-largest cruise line in the world, controlling a 17% share of the world cruise market.
-As part of its corporate responsibility strategy, it created The Ocean Fund in 1996, making grants for marine conservation in the range of $20,000 to $40,000.
-The Ocean Fund supports work on climate, key species, technology, and education.
+OVERVIEW: Royal Caribbean is the second-largest cruise line in the world.
+It controls 17% of the world cruise market.
+As part of its corporate responsibility strategy, Royal established its Ocean Fund in 1996 to work on climate, key species, technology, and education.

-The Ocean Fund isn’t very transparent or accessible, with no discernible staff list or directory and an invite-only policy, even for LOIs.
+The Ocean Fund is not transparent and reveals no discernible staff list or directory and an invite-only policy, even for LOIs.
 Applicants can, however, send an email to firstname.lastname@example.org to introduce their organizations, key programs, and potential projects the fund might want to support.